 Worshipping God, Welcoming Others

-Listed below are a few ideas for you to consider as you think and plan your visit, and for more information please contact the Guest Brother or call 01924 483346
+Listed below are a few ideas for you to consider as you think and plan your visit, and for more information please contact the Guest Department or call 01924 483346

 Throughout the year we offer a range of different retreats.
-You may choose to take part in an Individually Guided Retreat, a Preached Retreat or a Themed Retreat.
-If this is something new to you, why not try a First Time Retreat?
+You may choose to take part in one of our 8-day Individually Guided Retreats, a Preached Retreat or, if your are new to spending time on retreat, you might try one of our Themed Retreats.